Address and street name grids in the Philippines

 All I could find was

-which is a simpler system for the community neighboring to the east.
+which is a simpler system, but for the city neighboring to the east.

 2. Baselines